Conservation Champions Program

 Spotlight Species – Eastern Whip-poor-will

-Made famous in folk songs, poems and literature for their endless chanting on summer nights, Eastern Whip-poor-wills are easy to hear but hard to see.
-They are most active at dawn and dusk, and moonlight nights as they venture out to catch their fill of insect prey.
+Eastern Whip-poor-wills are most active at dawn and dusk, and moonlit nights as they venture out to catch their fill of insect prey.
 This nocturnal bird has declined by almost 3% a year between 1966 and 2015, a cumulative decline of almost 75% during that time according to the North American Breeding Bird Survey.

 Eastern Whip-poor-will during the daytime.
 It is much more common to hear them at night, than to see these elusive birds during the day.
 Photo by C. Artuso.